mvffinz/ABOUT-ME/README.md

 I'm a minor and I live in Florida.
 I speak spanish and english (though my spanish is a bit choppy lol) I LOVE listening to music.
 S3RL and diskowarp are my favorite music artists ^_^
 I AM NOT INTROVERTED!!
 I just avoid talking to people on ponytown because most players are just..awkward.
 I draw and read in my free time.
-If im comfy with you i tend to talk alot!! c+h is always available unless i have dnd or dni in my name
+If im comfy with you i tend to talk alot!! c+h is always available unless i have dnd or dni in my name.
+Im mostly at bakery or p! area but sometimes i hang out with friends.

 ![tumblr_1f990153573df1cfb7c1dff996d8ca2c_c73c67b1_540](https://github.com/user-attachments/assets/42f44e6f-d771-471c-8788-90af72438432)